 The city of Rome would be founded on the 21st of April, 753 BCE, and would get its name from the name of the surviving brother.

 Rome’s original population was predominantly men.
 In order to increase the female population of Rome, a feast was held, inviting the surrounding tribes.
 Once they arrived, they captured the females of the various tribes that had arrived.
 Eventually, capturing women and bringing them back to Rome would become a common practice when Rome’s army was on a campaign.

-During this period, Rome was still figuring itself out militarily and revamping its tactics many times over.
-The Roman Republic also adopted many different cultural ideas, tools, and methods that would later be considered a Roman staple during the Roman Empire.
+During this period, Rome was still figuring itself out militarily as well and revamped its tactics many times over.
+The Roman Republic also adopted many different cultural ideas, tools, and methods that would later be considered a Roman staple.

-The Roman Empire started in 27 BCE following the aftermath of Julius Cesar’s assassination.
-The peak of the Roman Empire occurred between the 2nd and 3rd centuries CE.
-Eventually, under the Rule of Emperor Constantine, the Empire split into two halves, with the Western Roman Empire using Rome as its capital and the Eastern Roman Empire using Byzantium as its Capital.
+Despite its decline and fall, the legacy of the Roman Empire continues to influence and shape various aspects of modern civilization.
+Under the Rule of Emperor Constantine, the Empire split into two halves, with the Western Roman Empire using Rome as its capital and the Eastern Roman Empire using Byzantium as its Capital.

 Each coin has a unique history attached to it.
 Coin collectors love the Roman Denarius.
 We carry various Roman Denarius from different time periods in the Roman Republic/Empire.
 Click the link below to see if we have a denarius currently in stock that’s right for your collection.

 Roman Silver Coins

 These are all of the Non-Certified and Certified silver Roman coins we currently have for sale.
 If you would like to read about the history of Ancient Rome, we recommend reading our blog post: “Ancient Rome: The City Founded By Two Brothers.”